 Do I Bring My Louboutins?

 For beginners, you’ll find most students learn in bare feet or socks.
 Advanced classes allow heels, but the proper footwear for pole is the sturdy-Lucite Cinderella stripper heeled, t-strap variety.
 Leave the killer patent leather Nordstrom platforms at home.
 They will be detroyed like your ego!

 Is Dewy Skin a “Do?”

 One might assume slathering on the Kiehl’s Crème de Corps would add a little shine to their routine.
 Not so fast.
 Leave off lotions, oils, or moisturizers of any kind from both your hands and body.
 You’ll need as much friction as possible to stay on the pole.
-That said, it’s also a good idea to wipe the pole down before getting your Demi Moore on.
+That said, it’s also a good idea to wipe the pole down before getting your Dewy Demi Moore on.

 Because Pole Dancing is an athletic form of dance, you’ll want to be sure your body is warmed up before starting.
 Your abs, quads and arms deserve special attention.
 There’s nothing hot about a stiff pole dancer (no pun intended).
 Instructor will allow 15-20 minutes of pre class time for warm up and stretch.
 Unless the class is an expansion stretch flexibility class ALL classes are required to take this time to prevent injury.

 It’s Pole Dancing.
 Not Pole Vaulting.

 Don’t jump, pounce, leap, or throw your body at or around the pole.
 You build momentum for spins by walking around the pole and swinging your outside leg towards it.
 You drop yourself down into the pole with your arms and abs.
 At no point should you be jumping onto it.
 You will receive your share of bruises calluses and pole burns.
 Your earn them and move on.

 Personal Training and Private Lessons: Too shy for a group class or looking to perfect your fitness and dance skills?
 We offer private lessons with our expert instructors.
 Private Sessions are available for individuals or small groups of 4 or more based on studio availability.
 Starting at $50-$100 an hour.
 We do not accept coupons for private classes or parties